kaveriC/age_life_support_triage/README.md

 ### Cardiovascular sub-score

-Values were assigned based on number of pressors, not dose.
+Values were assigned based on mean arterial pressure (MAP) and number of pressors (but not pressor dose).

 * MAP > 70, no pressors -> 0
-* Map < 70, no pressors -> 1
+* MAP < 70, no pressors -> 1
 * Dobutamine alone -> 2
 * 1 pressor -> 3
 * 2 or more pressors -> 4